Loraine Estate: Decide how to spend £70,000 to improve your health and wellbeing

 Residents on Loraine Estate have the power to decide how to spend £70,000 on improving health and wellbeing across the estate.

-Residents can come up with ideas about how to spend the money with their neighbours.
-In December 2025, you and your neighbours will then vote for the ideas you want to see funded.
+Residents have come up with ideas about how to spend the money with their neighbours.
+On 6 December 2025, you voted for the ideas you want to see funded.

 This is supported and funded by your ward councillors – Cllr Claire Zammit, Cllr Jason Jackson and Cllr Diarmaid Ward – who are keen to put decision making power in your hands.